apache/cloudstack-documentation/source/installguide/hypervisor/xenserver.rst

 multipath.
 Each of the two networks needs a unique name-label.

-If no bonding is done, the administrator must set up and name-label the separate storage network on all hosts (masters and slaves).
+If no bonding is done, the administrator must set up and name-label the separate storage network on all hosts (primary and secondary).

 Here is an example to set up eth5 to access a storage network on 172.16.0.0/24.